Dr. Shai Cohen

 - Real-Time Music Composition with color and movement tracking (2008) a project in memory of Yossi Banai, premiered in Bar-Ilan University, Duration: "Free”

 - Music for documentary film wins Haifa International Film Festival (2005) with the support of The Second Authority for Television and Radio.

 TALKS AND INVITED LECTURES:

 - Cohen, S. (2018).
-"Analysis of Contemporary Violinist Recordings of the Nineteenth Century Repertoire: Trends and Influences", Conference of the Israel Musicology Association, Levinsky College.
+"Analysis of Contemporary Violinist Recordings of the Nineteenth Century Repertoire: Trends and Influences", Conference of the Israel Musicology Association, Levinsky College of Education, Israel.